NSHipster/articles/2014-10-28-cmdevicemotion.md

 ![Device X-, Y-, and Z-axes](http://nshipster.s3.amazonaws.com/cmdm-axes.png)

-## CoreMotionManager
+## CMMotionManager

-The `CoreMotionManager` class provides access to all the motion data on an iOS device.
+The `CMMotionManager` class provides access to all the motion data on an iOS device.
 Interestingly, Core Motion provides both "pull" and "push" access to motion data.
-To "pull" motion data, you can access the current status of any sensor or the composited data as read-only properties of `CoreMotionManager`.
+To "pull" motion data, you can access the current status of any sensor or the composited data as read-only properties of `CMMotionManager`.
 To receive "pushed" data, you start the collection of your desired data with a block or closure that receives updates at a specified interval.

-To keep performance at the highest level, Apple recommends using a single shared `CoreMotionManager` instance throughout your app.
+To keep performance at the highest level, Apple recommends using a single shared `CMMotionManager` instance throughout your app.

-`CoreMotionManager` provides a consistent interface for each of the four motion data types: `accelerometer`, `gyro`, `magnetometer`, and `deviceMotion`.
+`CMMotionManager` provides a consistent interface for each of the four motion data types: `accelerometer`, `gyro`, `magnetometer`, and `deviceMotion`.
 As an example, here are the ways you can interact with the gyroscope—simply replace `gyro` with the motion data type you need.

 #### Checking for Availability